-How to get to Provence
+How to Get to Provence

 The closest airport to the lavender fields in Provence is located in Marseille so if you’re planning to arrive from another country, this is your best option.
 The most beautiful lavender fields are located around Valensole and it takes around 1 hour to get there from Marseille by car.

 Another option is to fly to Nice, from there it takes around 2.5 hours to reach Valensole.
 Although it’s a longer ride, if you can find cheaper tickets to Nice it can still be a great option for you.

 Another option is to take the train from Paris but since there is no direct route, first you need to take the TGV to Aix-en-Provence and then change to another train to Manosque-Gréoux-les-Bains.
-The whole journey takes around 5 hours in total and it costs between 65-100 EUR (68-115 USD) per person.
+The whole journey takes around 5 hours in total and it costs between €70-100 per person.

-How to get around Provence
+How to Get Around in Provence

 The fields and villages are quite far from each other, it takes anywhere between 10 minutes and 1 hour to get there by car depending on your location and where you want to go, so walking is not an option.

-For instance, it costs around 250-300 EUR to rent a small car at Marseille Airport for 5 days (of course prices can vary based on your preferences, this rate is based on my independent research at the time of writing and I can not guarantee this rate in any way).
+For instance, it costs around €250-300 to rent a small car at Marseille Airport for 5 days (of course prices can vary based on your preferences, this rate is based on my independent research at the time of writing and I can not guarantee this rate in any way).

 On the bright side, parking is free almost everywhere and since the lavender fields are located near the roads, you can basically stop anywhere without paying for parking.
 That being said, if you’re planning to visit the nearby towns, always check the signs if there are any parking fees or not because it always depends on the location.